Our very own ACC therapist, Peter Tumolo, weighs in on important issues concerning pre-teens in this live segment from CBS, Channel 5.

 NEAR SCOTTSDALE, AZ (KPHO/KTVK) – When you first step into Sugar Sugar Salon in Scottsdale, your first thought might be that the young ladies waiting in the lobby are there for a haircut.
 But it turns out that 14-year-old Macy Deak and many other teens coming to the salon are looking for a more permanent type of hair removal.

 “I get my eyebrows done and I get my lip done,” Macy said.
 “But I want to get my arms done because I don’t like having hair on my arms.”
 It turns out she is not alone.
-Salons across the country are seeing more teens going in for waxing, or in Deak’s case, sugaring.
+Salons across the country are seeing more teens going in for waxing, or in Deak’s case, sugaring.“We take sugar, lemon and water, we melt it down and cool it and it is able to adhere to your hair and dead skin,” Sugar Sugar owner Aimee Blake explained.
+She believes sugaring is less painful and less irritating to your skin than waxing.

 Blake said the salon had barely opened its doors when moms started coming in asking about hair removal for teens.